-"Cyber-bullying" means bullying undertaken through the use of electronic devices; "Electronic devices" include, but are not limited to, telephones, cellular phones or other wireless telecommunication devices, personal digital assistants (PDAs), computers, electronic mail, instant messaging, text messaging, and web sites;
+"Cyber-bullying" means bullying undertaken through the use of electronic devices; "Electronic devices" include, but are not limited to, telephones, cellular phones or other wireless telecommunication devices, personal digital assistants (PDAs), computers, electronic mail, instant messaging, text messaging, social media and web sites.

-"Harassment, intimidation or bullying" means any act that substantially interferes with a student's educational benefits, opportunities or performance;
+"Harassment, intimidation or bullying" means any act that substantially interferes with a student's educational benefits, opportunities or performance.

-If the act takes place on school grounds, at any school-sponsored activity, on school-provided equipment or transportation or at any official school bus stop, the act has the effect of:
+If the act takes place on school grounds, at any school-sponsored activity/event, on school-provided equipment or transportation or at any official school bus stop, the act has the effect of:

-- Physically harming a student or damaging a student's property: - Knowingly placing a student or students in reasonable fear of physical harm to the student or damage to the student's property;

-- Causing emotional distress to a student or students; - Creating a hostile educational environment;
+- Physically harming a student(s) or damaging a student's property. - Knowingly placing a student(s) in reasonable fear of physical harm to the student(s) or damage to the student's property. - Causing emotional distress to a student(s). - Creating a hostile educational environment.